sameersyd/MotionToastView/README.md

                             icon_image: UIImage(named: "apple")!, duration: .long, toastStyle: .style_pale,
                             toastGravity: .bottom, toastCornerRadius: 12, pulseEffect: true)
 ```

+Checkout Android version of this library <a href="https://github.com/Spikeysanju/MotionToast">Motion Toast</a>

 # Donation
 If this project helped you reduce time to develop, you can buy me a cup of coffee :)